kk7nc/Text_Classification/README.rst

 Original README text follows:

 This tool provides an efficient implementation of the continuous bag-of-words and skip-gram architectures for computing vector representations of words.
-These representations can be subsequently used in many natural language processing applications and for further research.
+These representations can be subsequently used in many natural language processing applications and for further research purposes.

 this code provides an implementation of the Continuous Bag-of-Words (CBOW) and